 Selection committee members may not be nominated.
 Selection committee is made up by four members of the NAWIC Palm Beach Chapter.
 (Andrea Serraes, Amanda McGinley, Rebecca Travis and Adriana Perez)

 The NAWIC Greater Palm Beach Chapter will provide a cash donation of $1,000 to the winner’s charity organization of their choice.
-Winner will be presented at the Southeast Region Fall Conference in October 2021.
+Winner will be presented at the Southeast Region Fall Conference.